OZ1729/Notes/Kodekloud/Kubernetes/Kubernetes.md

 #### Kubernetes Concepts
 - Pods
-- -A pod is a collection of nodes (or single node) that are grouped together and managed collectively.
+- - A pod is a collection of nodes (or single node) that are grouped together and managed collectively.

 #### A Note About Creating Pods
 -